 How to Share Photos With Glass — Ad-free Instagram Alternative for Apple

 With a tagline like “Built for adoration instead of addiction,” one can’t help but be intrigued.
-A photography purist’s dream, Glass is a sharing platform and photography community that showcases photography, unfettered, plain and .
+A purist’s dream, Glass is a sharing platform and photography community that showcases photography, unfettered, plain and simple.
 And this tutorial will show you step-by-step how easy it is to use.

-But first, to get you acquainted: The main attribute of is its .
-The platform is one stream of images, images, images—edge to edge.
+But first, to get you acquainted: The main attribute of Glass is its design.
+The platform is one beautiful of images, images, images—edge to edge.
 Literal eye candy for miles.
 It’s so image-focused, it doesn’t support full-screen videos, and feeds don’t include captions (you have to click on the image for caption access).
 Bellissima!
 Mille grazie!

 As far as the down and dirty details: It’s for professional and amateur photographers alike, and you can download it on your iPhone, iPad, and the web.
 It’s a private, member-supported app (you do have to pay a small fee to use it), but it has no ads, no engagement algorithms, no invasive data tracking, outside investors, or public counts.